nwaughachukwuma/vue-feathers/README.md

 ### Part VIII: Alerting the User [Full stack]

-In case one of the rules from Part III is violated by a submission, the user should be informed about that violation, e.g. by triggering a browser alert with a message "This quote violates rule 1."
+In case one of the rules from Part VII is violated by a submission, the user should be informed about that violation, e.g. by triggering a browser alert with a message "This quote violates rule 1."

 ### Part IX: Improving Database Performance [Full stack, Back end]

 In the database there is another collection that has not been used in the application so far, named `archived-quotes`.
 It consists of a large archive of quotes which were gathered from different sources.
-The client does not want those quotes to be displayed to the user, but the archive should be checked whenever a new quote is added in order to find possible plagiarisms (see rule 3 of Part III).
+The client does not want those quotes to be displayed to the user, but the archive should be checked whenever a new quote is added in order to find possible plagiarisms (see rule 3 of Part VII).

 Simply checking each document in the `archived-quotes` collection would be straightforward to implement, but due to the size of the collection such a test would take a long time to complete, which would result in the entire application slowing down.
 Implement a solution that allows these queries to run in a much shorter time.